 As a JCU professional health student, it is your responsibility to ensure all pre-placement requirements (PPRs) are met.
 Please seek the advice of your placement coordinator or the Professional Experience Placement Unit to confirm the pre-placement information and resources related to other States, services and facilities.
 Please ensure you have read the guide to submitting PPRs.

 JCU recommends that Healthcare students who undertake clinical placements as part of their Course requirements be vaccinated against COVID-19 to ensure they can attend clinical placement.
-Healthcare Students are in the 1B cohort, and most vaccination clinics will have priority appointments available for them.
+Remember to identify yourself as a healthcare student as most vaccination clinics will have priority appointments available.

 Students, please use the Vaccine Eligibility Checker and book in as a Healthcare Worker to be eligible to make your first appointment and receive the first dose of the two-dose vaccination course.
 Remember to take your JCU Clinical ID Card and Medicare Card to your appointment.